FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 ## Updating the PHP app

 To update the "The ATM" PHP application, you'll use composer to add a dependency on an OAuth library.
 Instead of using the `authenticate.php` logic, redirect to FusionAuth.
+Here's a diagram of the new flow:

+{% plantuml source: _diagrams/blogs/update-php-application/authorization-code-grant.plantuml, alt: "The Authorization Code grant data flow." %}

-The changes to the application can be viewed by checking out the `auth-with-oauth` branch in the repo.
+This section will walk through the changes, but they can be viewed by checking out the `auth-with-oauth` branch in the repo.
 You can also [view it online](https://github.com/FusionAuth/fusionauth-example-php-connector/tree/auth-with-oauth).
 These changes use the Authorization Code grant to ensure that the user is authorized, then use an OIDC endpoint to retrieve user data.

 Update your `composer.json` file to look like this: